Calanasan: Demographics

 In the 2020 census, Calanasan had a population of 12,550.
 The population density was sigfig 12,550/1,256.15.

-Calanasan is dominated by the Isnag people, living with them are the Ilocanos, Igorots and Kalingas.
-The main languages spoken are the Isnag and the Ilocano.
+Calanasan is dominated by the Isnags, living with them are the Ilocanos and Kalingas.

+Languages

+The main languages spoken are Isnag and Ilocano.

 Economy

 Economic activity in the municipality is based on agricultural production like farming and fishing and livelihood activities like basketry, soft broom making and furniture making.

 The municipality has no level lands for extensive rice production except in the northern part of the municipality.
 The total land area devoted to agriculture is 45.316 ha in which total land area irrigated is 2,347.49 ha.
 Its produce include coffee, corn, root crops, peanuts and other legumes, banana, pineapple and some vegetables.

 Government

+Local government

 Calanasan, belonging to the lone congressional district of the province of Apayao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

+There are also two ex officio councilors – the municipal chapter presidents of the Liga ng mga Barangay and the Pederasyon ng Sangguniang Kabataan.
+In Calanasan they have reserved seat for the IP Representative as their sectoral representative which is pursuant to the Republic Act 8371, or the Indigenous Peoples (IP) Rights Act of 1997, that calls for the mandatory representation of IPs and it is formally certified by the concerned NCIP regional director, upon recommendation of the provincial or community service center head and shall serve for a period of three years from the date of assumption to office and can be re-endorsed for another term.
+Members may not serve for more than three consecutive terms.